Tamra Davis: Career

-According to an article in The New York Times, Tamra Davis had trouble finding a good location for the Western for the film she was originally supposed to direct, Bad Girls (1994).
+According to an article in The New York Times, Davis had trouble finding a good location for the Western film she was originally supposed to direct, Bad Girls (1994).
 Many sources state that the studio disagreed with the feminist approach Davis was taking for the film Bad Girls (1994).
 According to multiple sources, many producers were in disagreement with what Davis wanted within the film.
 Lane revealed that the budget given was not enough to provide Davis with the equipment she needed.
 In the end, Davis was replaced with director Jonathan Kaplan.
 With the new director, the script was rewritten and the earlier footage was abandoned.

-Currently, Davis has a cooking show showcasing vegetarian fare called Tamra Davis Cooking Show accessible on her website www.tamradaviscookingshow.com.
+Currently, Davis has a cooking show showcasing vegetarian fare, Tamra Davis Cooking Show, which is accessible on her website.
 She also wrote a cookbook titled Make Me Something Good to Eat.

 Personal life

 Davis married Mike D of the Beastie Boys in 1993.
 They are now legally separated.
 They have two children, Skyler and Davis.